muflone/jekyll-muflone/_gwakeonlan/english/docs/bios.md

 ---
 layout: documentation
-order: 502
+order: 503
 depth: 2
-title: Nel BIOS
+title: In the BIOS
 ---
-# Introduzione
+# Introduction

-Ogni BIOS è differente e non tutti hanno un'opzione per abilitare o disabilitare la funzionalità **Wake On LAN**.
+Every BIOS is different so that not every has an option to enable or disable the **Wake On LAN** functionality.

-In linea generale per abilitare il Wake On LAN dovrebbe essere nella sezione gestione energetica oppure, se la NIC (scheda di rete) è collegata via PCI l'opzione dovrebbe essere nella sezione periferiche PCI.
+In a general way to enable the Wake On LAN there should be a section for Power Management or if the NIC is PCI attached the option should be in the PCI peripherals section.

-# Necessità del cavo
+# Cable needed

-Alcune vecchie schede di rete richiedono la presenza di un cavo collegato prima di poter utilizzare il Wake On LAN.
+Some older network cards requires a cable to be connected before they can use the Wake On LAN.

 [![](/resources/gwakeonlan/wol_bios/cable-thumb.jpg)](/resources/gwakeonlan/wol_bios/cable.jpg)

-# Immagini di esempio di vari BIOS
+# Sample images from various BIOSes

 ## AMI